-1. Credential Evaluation for Applicants Who Studied Outside the U.S. and Canada
+Credential Evaluation for Applicants Who Studied Outside the U.S. and Canada

-The Law School Admission Council Credential Assembly Service (LSAC CAS), in association with the American Association of Collegiate Registrars and Admissions Officers (AACRAO), provides transcript authentication and evaluation for all institutions located outside the U.S., its territories, or Canada.
-AACRAO will produce a credential evaluation document which will be incorporated into your LSAC CAS Report.
+The LSAC Credential Assembly Service, in association with the American Association of Collegiate Registrars and Admissions Officers (AACRAO), provides transcript authentication and evaluation for all institutions located outside the U.S., its territories, or Canada.
+AACRAO will produce a credential evaluation document which will be incorporated into the applicant's Credential Assembly Service Report.
 The Duncan School of Law requires that all foreign educated applicants use this service.
 However, foreign coursework completed through a study abroad, consortium, or exchange program sponsored by a U.S. or Canadian institution and so indicated on the originating institution transcript need not be submitted for evaluation.